-The use of Alligator is based on the premise that any financial market is trending 15% to 30% of the time, demonstrating sideways movements for the rest of it.
-The Alligator indicator is good at pointing at periods of high market volatility and can, therefore, help determine optimal entry and exit points.
+The use of Alligator is based on the premise that any financial market is trending 15% to 30% of the time.
+For the remaining 70% to 85% it is demonstrating sideways movements.
+The Alligator indicator is good at pointing at periods of high market volatility and can, therefore, help you determine optimal entry and exit points.

 What is Alligator